If you’re a beer connoisseur, you’re willing to go to sometimes absurd lengths to get your hands on a rare (or a favorite) microbrew.

 The Tavour beer loving community tends to be Facebook-centric although that’s pretty much SOP these days for what are predominantly online ventures.

 They do hit it out of the park once a year though with their annual Customer Appreciation Party/Holiday Beer Bash at their Seattle HQ.

 If you have the time and the inclination, you should join the hundreds of other beer-loving Tavour subscribers who make the pilgrimage.
-A splendid time is guaranteed for all.

 For more great beer communities, make sure to check out these other beer clubs.
 These clubs are some of the best out there.

 Tavour lets your selections accumulate for about a month before gathering them together and shipping them to you.
 Be aware they’ll need an adult signature when they arrive, or they’re going back on the delivery truck.

 If you want to change your appointed shipping date, you can do so on your account page.
 You also have the option of picking up your brews in person by dropping by their Seattle warehouse.
 An option they actively encourage.